 Each year we host a resource and information fair that brings together service providers for parents and caregivers to learn about the resources that are available.
-April 28, 2012 was our 7th annual fair and over 400 people participated.
-Next year the fair will be Saturday, April 20 from 10 a.m. to 2 p.m.
-Venders can download a registration form to reserve a booth.
+April 20, 2013 was our 8th annual fair and nearly 400 people participated.
+Plans for 2014 are underway; check back for more information.

 Worship, Learning and Serving